OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-And finally we register our custom tag with below code:
+And finally, we register our custom tag with the below code: